-Tina Charles speaks about her Disco days with Bernard Lopez of DiscoMusic.com.
+Tina Charles speaks about her Disco days in this brief Q&A with Bernard Lopez of DiscoMusic.com.

 I was born on 10th March 1954 in London, I took my fathers forename Charles (Charles Hoskins the British actor) as my stage name.
 My family are all Londoners, I had a fantastic upbringing.